LarryBattle/SameTimeTrackStatus/README.md

 ##Note:

-- This has only been test in Windows XP.
+- This has only been tested in Windows XP.
 - This is very beta at the moment so a lot will change.